passport/www.passportjs.org/books/tutorials/password/README.md

 storing data.
 Don't worry if you are not familiar with these technologies -- the necessary code will be provided at each step.

-Next, install the dependencies:
+Next, install the dependencies.

 ```sh
 $ npm install
 ```

-And start the server:
+And start the server.

 ```
 $ npm start